cameronrye/atproto-mcp/docs/guide/getting-started.md

 ## Next Steps

-Now that you have the server running:
+Now that you have the MCP server configured with your LLM client:

-- Explore the available MCP tools through your LLM client
+- **Explore available tools** - Ask your LLM client what it can do with AT Protocol
-- Try creating posts, searching content, and managing your social graph
+- **Try natural language commands** - Create posts, search content, manage your social graph
-- Review the source code to understand the implementation
+- **Review the documentation** - Learn about all available MCP tools and resources
-- Consider contributing to the project
+- **Extend the server** - Consider contributing new MCP tools to the project

 ## Development Setup